calacademy-research/minibar/README.md

 To make it complicated, let's say your 5 column file has the two primers in the first 2 columns and the Sample ID at the end: FwPrimer, RvPrimer, FwIndex, RvIndex, SampleID.
 Remember we need these data:  Sample ID, Forward Barcode index, Forward Primer, Reverse Barcode index, Reverse Primer.
 You'd use this setting to describe the file `-col 5,3,1,4,2` since SampleID is in col 5, FwIndex col 3, FwPrimer col 1, RvIndex col 4, RvPrimer col 2.

 #### Checking barcode file settings
 You can do a quick check to see information about various items in the barcode file.
 To make sure that the -cols values are what you think they are use **-info cols** as an option.
 You can add this option to any command line and it will work with just it and the barcode file if you want to check just that.
+It shows values for the first sample line in the barcode file; so this also lets you check to make sure that the header is handled correctly.

 ```
 $ minibar.py IndexCombinationPeperomonia.txt -info cols